13 min read

 A good ROAS (Return on Ad Spend) for restaurant marketing typically ranges from 4:1 to 6:1, meaning that for every $1 spent on advertising, a restaurant can expect to earn $4 to $6 in revenue.
 This benchmark is considered effective for many restaurants, especially when campaigns are well-optimized and targeted.

-Email marketing is far from dead, in fact, it’s evolving fast.
-With the right mix of smart segmentation, automation, and creativity, email turns into a powerful loyalty driver that keeps guests coming back.
+Email marketing is evolving fast.
+With the right mix of smart segmentation, automation, and creativity, email transforms into a powerful loyalty driver that keeps your guests coming back.

-Restaurants that leverage data wisely, like knowing guest preferences, customer feedback, visit patterns, and order history—can craft messages that truly resonate.
+Use real-time data, guest preferences, customer feedback, visit patterns, and order history to personalize email subject lines and content.
+Restaurants that leverage data wisely can craft messages that truly resonate.
 Personalized emails help build deeper connections, encourage more repeat visits, and ultimately grow your business in a meaningful way.

 When you send reward program emails to loyalty customers, you engage with them on a personal level.
 From personalized titles to special offerings...